 The bar is a lot bigger than I’d envisioned.
 It spreads left and right before terminating thirty meters in both directions at huge metal slabs welded to the station’s pressure hull.
 The air is smoky, and I catch a heavy whiff of voopus.
 The hundred or so patrons in the room are mostly human.
 I pick out a couple of Andosian mercenaries sitting at the bar along the far wall, three Veeni, even a Nokkran.
 I’m surprised to see one here.
 It wasn’t too long ago that our races were trying to wipe each other out.
 It’s why I was in a sleeping tube two days ago.

-A few eyes swivel in our direction, size us up, and then return to their drinks, stories, black-market deals, and job interviews.
+A few eyes swivel in our direction, size us up, and return to their drinks, stories, black-market deals, and job interviews.
 Bucky and I separate, and I find an open stool at the end of the bar.
 The seat is covered with vomit.
 I hook my foot around a leg and push it away.
-The metal feet scrapes against the plated flooring.
+The metal feet scrape against the plated flooring.
 The bartender, a grizzled old man who looks as if he traded most of his body parts for robot replacements, glances up from wiping a glass.
 He doesn’t move in my direction.
 I know what’s next and dip a hand into my pocket.

 “That’s my seat,” a tinny voice says behind me, followed by the squawk of a mechanical translator that doesn’t understand most of what was said.